gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy looked up.
 A pair of dark eyes looked back at her.
-It was the troll,
-the one who had been on the path the previous morning and in her dream that night.
+It was the scarred troll who had been on the path the previous morning and in her dream that night.
 She half-raised her hand in an uncertain greeting.
 The troll studied her a moment, then disappeared with only a faint rustle of branches.